acarlson98/ELSACapstoneServer/README.md

 This server will function to connect the ELSA device with the remote user's device and allow for peer-to-peer WebRTC communication.
 The peer-to-peer connection will then be responsible for sending and receiving camera movement data as well as the media being captured by the camera.

+This repo requires an npm install before it will work.

 A previous iteration of this code that can be run locally can be found at https://github.com/acarlson98/CapstoneWebRTC

 The rest of this readme is from the EasyRTC documentation.